Kevin Thorn: Ohio Valley Wrestling (2002−2004)

 In April 2002, Fertig signed a developmental deal with World Wrestling Federation (WWF) and was assigned to their development territory Ohio Valley Wrestling (OVW), where he continued to use the Seven gimmick.
 After wrestling sporadically in OVW throughout 2002 and 2003, against wrestlers including Chris Cage and Johnny Jeter, he joined the Disciples of Synn stable.
-Along with stable-mate Travis Bane, he won the OVW Southern Tag Team Championship on March 5, 2003, by defeating Lance Cade and Rene Dupree.
+Along with stable-mate Travis Bane, he won the OVW Southern Tag Team Championship on March 5, 2003, by defeating Lance Cade and René Duprée.
 After holding the championship for just over a month, they were forced to vacate it on April 10, when Bane suffered an injury.
 In late 2003 and early 2004, Seven and Bane began competing in dark matches prior to the Raw television show, using their real names of Kevin Fertig and Travis Tomko respectively.

 Mordecai (2004)

-In 2004, Fertig pitched the idea of a religious character named Malachi to Vince McMahon.
+In 2004, Fertig pitched the idea of a religious character named Mordecai to Vince McMahon.
 In late April 2004, Fertig was called up to the SmackDown! brand with vignettes playing on the show announcing his new character, Mordecai, a religious Zealot-type character, which was partially based on his previous Seven gimmick.
 During numerous promos, Mordecai claimed to be on a crusade to rid the world of sin.
 He consistently wore white and had blonde hair and a beard as a sign of his purity.
 Mordecai debuted in-ring for the SmackDown! brand on May 16, 2004, during the Judgment Day pay-per-view, defeating Scotty 2 Hotty.
 In later appearances, Mordecai condemned the audience for their sins, and led them in prayer.
 At The Great American Bash, Mordecai defeated Hardcore Holly.
 On the July 1 episode of Smackdown, Mordecai lost to Rey Mysterio.
+In early July, however, the gimmick was dropped and Fertig was sent back to OVW for more training.

 Return to OVW and departure (2004−2005)

-In early July, however, the gimmick was dropped and Fertig was sent back to OVW for more training.
 Fertig's return to OVW was also due to his involvement in a bar fight, and subsequent impending lawsuits meant that WWE decided to take Fertig off television.
 Fertig returned to OVW, wrestling under a mask as Vengeance, and competed only sporadically against wrestlers including Elijah Burke, Mark Henry, Johnny Jeter, and Matt Cappotelli.
 He was soon released in July 2005.